Eligible Services Overview

 Data Transmission Services and/or Internet Access

 This service type covers broadband connectivity and basic conduit access to the internet.
 These services cannot include charges for content, end-user devices or equipment purchases (other than those necessary for transmission of Category One services), or other services beyond basic conduit access to the internet.
-This service type also includes Wi-Fi on school buses, leased lit fiber, leased dark fiber, and self-provisioned broadband networks.
+This service type also includes Wi-Fi hotspots and mobile wireless Internet services that can be used off-premises, Wi-Fi on school buses, leased lit fiber, leased dark fiber, and self-provisioned broadband networks.

 *As of Funding Year 2019, voice services were no longer eligible.